naauaoyang/Real-Time-Clickstream-Analysis-Platform/README.md

 This code was run on Amazon AWS servers.
 ### Install
 This project needs Hadoop, Spark, Zookeeper, Kafka and Cassandra.
 You can install and configure them according to the official tutorials, or you can use [pegasus](https://github.com/InsightDataScience/pegasus).
+### Preprocessing
+Download February 2015 data to data folder and then run:
+`$ python preprocessing/data_preprocess.py`
 ### Generate Data
 `$ python kafka/producer.py data/preprocessed_data.csv <Kafka bootstrap_servers>`
 ### Batch Processing